 c) if International Publisher Member status is being applied for, one copy of the current issue of its directory;

-d) if Supplier Member status is being applied for, samples of services and/or products (if feasible to provide) offered to the industry, including sales literature and a list of Members being served; or
+d) if Partner/Supplier Member status is being applied for, samples of services and/or products (if feasible to provide) offered to the industry, including sales literature and a list of Members being served; or

 e) if CMR/Agency Member status is being applied for, CMR code number or agency letter verifying national yellow pages advertising involvement.